Kalihani Pass Trek

 The height gain on this day is approximately 1 km.
 The trek is through a steep ridge below Khanpari Tibba (4000m).
-From this point, one can have a magnificent glimpse of Manali, situated on the left bank of River Beas and the whole upper Kullu valley, which appears swathed in the different colors of the season.
+From this point, one can have an expansive view of Manali, situated on the left bank of River Beas and the whole upper Kullu valley, which appears swathed in the different colours of the season.

 Day 04: Riyali Thach - Base of Kalihani Pass (4010m)

 A long day today.
 The trail proceeds over open meadows initially followed by a steep descent to a stream.
 Crossing it, the path continues in a steep climb for about three hours until we arrive at the base of the Kalihani Pass.
 Make sure you catch the views of Deo Tibba and Indrasan peaks from the campsite.